GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 See in the example folder to see a working case for states_rebuilder with mutable store.

 ## case of immutable state
-to deal with mutable objects use:
-- the `value` getter,
-- `setValue` method to mutate the state, and
-- use Stream generator for the asynchronous methods.
 ```dart
 @immutable
 class ProductState {